-• Incentive Champions: A successful Community Improvement Plan involves capturing the attention of a motivated businessperson at exactly the right time during the decision-making process for their project.
+Incentive Champions: A successful Community Improvement Plan involves capturing the attention of a motivated businessperson at exactly the right time during the decision-making process for their project.
 Once an entrepreneur has thought through the return-on-investment for a potential expansion and decided to proceed or delay, they may not revisit that situation for some time.
 If building inspectors, planners, Councillors, and other customer-facing municipal officials or business association representatives are aware of incentives and motivated to share accurate details about them, a businessperson is more likely to include that information in their decision-making process.
 Internal communications, lunch and learn sessions, and other training opportunities will augment the effectiveness of promoting CIP programs.

+Key Community Partners Timing

+County Priority: High, Long-term

+Municipalities Feasibility: High

-Key Community Partners Timing CountyMunicipalitiesOther Department Staff and Councils Priority: High, Long-term Feasibility: High Prerequisites: Official Plan Chambers of Commerce and Business Improvement Areas Reviews Case Studies Sources of Funding Springwater - Tax Increment Grant (Value-Added Agricultural / On-Farm Diversified Uses) Grey County - Destination Infrastructure Grant, Start-up Space Leasehold Improvement Grant Norfolk County - Agricultural Buildings & Facilities Improvement Grant Town of Lincoln - Industrial Lands & Rural Areas Revitalization (Tax Increment) Grant Bruce County - Spruce the Bruce Community Improvement Initiative County Operating Budget Municipalities' Operating Budgets
+Other Department Staff and Councils Prerequisites: Official Plan

+Chambers of Commerce and Business Improvement Areas Reviews

+Case Studies Sources of Funding

+Springwater - Tax Increment Grant (Value-Added Agricultural / On-Farm Diversified Uses) Grey County - Destination Infrastructure Grant, Start-up Space Leasehold Improvement Grant Norfolk County - Agricultural Buildings &amp; Facilities Improvement Grant Town of Lincoln - Industrial Lands &amp; Rural Areas Revitalization (Tax Increment) Grant Bruce County - Spruce the Bruce Community Improvement Initiative County Operating Budget Municipalities' Operating Budgets

+Policy Considerations

-Community Improvement Plan incentives require approval via Official Plan Review, so getting Planning colleagues on board and motivated to accelerate the process would be most helpful.
+Community Improvement Plan incentives require approval via Official Plan Review, so getting Plan motivated to accelerate the process would be most helpful.
+Support from colleagues in Treasury/Fi 0 0

+motivated to accelerate the process would be most helpful.
 Support from colleagues in Treasury/Finance to ensure financial, administrative procedures can be fast-tracked is also important.
 Middlesex County is not eligible to provide financial incentives directly to businesses through a County-wide CIP.
 Therefore, partnering with lower-tier municipalities who are implementing their CIPs may be a more appropriate means to fulfill his action.